 Women who are infected with high risk strains of the HPV virus are more likely to develop cervical cancer than those who do not carry the virus.

 Women who have abnormal smear results and are also found to be positive for HPV are invited to go for colposcopy, which is a closer look at the cervix to see if any treatment if needed.
 In 99% of cases, cervical cancer occurs as a result of infection with high risk types of HPV.
 However, infection with HPV often causes no symptoms.

 HPV is transmitted during unprotected sex.
 The best way to protect yourself from the virus is to use a condom every time you have sex - this includes anal and oral sex.
 HPV is extremely common and most sexually active women are infected with a strain of HPV at some point during their lives.

 If your test result comes back positive, you need to visit your GP for follow-up tests.
 Your GP will check for cervical abnormalities.
 You will need regular checks in the future.

 Testing positive for a high risk HPV type does not mean that you will develop cervical cancer.
 In fact, most women become infected with at least one strain of HPV at some point in their lives.
 In the vast majority of cases, the infection clears within a few months without causing any symptoms or damage.

 However, it is very important that you attend regular smear tests if you carry a high risk strain.

-.
+If your test result comes back positive you may still wish to consider getting vaccinated against HPV.
 The HPV vaccination protects against several strains of the virus and it can protect you getting infected with further types of HPV.